Myth or Fact: Shampoo Can Expire or Go Bad!

 The expired ingredients can react with the proteins in the hair, leading to a significant decline in hair quality.
 This can manifest as brittleness, breakage, or the development of split ends, resulting in visibly unhealthy hair that requires more upkeep and treatment to restore its former vitality.

-Can Expired Shampoo Cause Hair Loss
+Myth or Fact: Can Expired Shampoo Cause Hair Loss?

 Expired shampoo might not be the best choice for your hair care routine, and while it’s not directly linked to hair loss, it can cause some issues.
 Expired shampoo might not be the best choice for your hair care routine, and while it’s not directly linked to hair loss, it can cause some issues.